This article features a case study of a ukbathroomguru.com bathroom design & installation in Alwoodley, Leeds.

 This was accomplished by removing the stud wall and moving the bath under the window, whilst changing the location of the toilet & basin accordingly.

-The existing wall and floor ties were removed as the original bathroom was gutted.
+The existing wall and floor tiles were removed as the original bathroom was gutted.

 Pipework was then altered to suit the new layout.